Responsive Layouts with Flexbox

 Responsive Layouts

-Layouts with more than one column only work on devices such as tablets, laptops, and desktop machines.
-When viewing on mobile, all layouts should be a 1-column layout.
+Layouts with more than one column only work well on devices such as tablets, laptops, and desktop machines.
+When viewing on mobile, layouts often collapse into a 1-column layout.

 Fortunately, CSS provides the tools to create responsive designs; i.e., tools needed to collapse multi-column layouts into a single layout.
-The two newest tools include Flexbox and Grid.
-Both of these tools make it much easier to create complex, multi-row and multi-column, layouts that also collapse into single column layouts in mobile view.
+Two widely used layout tools include Flexbox and Grid.
+Both of these tools make it much easier to create complex, multi-row and multi-column layouts that also collapse into single column layouts in mobile view.

 Conclusion